Browse Templates Explore the Product Try It Free

 As much as 88% of customers say that the experience a company provides is as important as its products or services.
 They expect professional, seamless interactions at all points of contact with your business.

 Email attachments are a lot of things, but seamless is not one of them.
-They create unnecessary friction in a sales process, not to mention the poor customer experience that follows.
+They create unnecessary friction in a sales process and undermine your overall customer experience strategy.

 Let's say you've sent your client a PDF contract to sign.
 First, they have to download it to read through it.
 Since 55% of people open emails on their phones, you've now put your client in a terrible position: either suffer through trying to read a PDF on their phone or fire up the computer.